tytydraco/yessleep/out/A_Customer_Is_Sending_Me_Photos_Of_Missing_People.md

 It took me a minute to realize I had seen her before.
 I saw her in the file that the unknown email sent me yesterday.

-Why would this person send me a photo of a missing person?
+Why would they send me a photo of a missing person?

 I got to work after that, and out of curiosity, I pulled that file up again.
 Looking through, I stumbled on Sarah's photo again.